smdocs/Software-Reliability/sre-notes.md

   ###### Pros
-    1. Easy to implement because it’s standard
+    1. Easy to implement because it’s the norm
-    2. Large talent pool to hire from
+    2. Large talent pool to hire from since there are no specific job requirements.
-    3. Lots of available software

   ###### Cons
     1. Manual intervention for change management and event handling causes size of team to scale with load on system